 The second phase is triggered if the midwifery absence is exacerbated by the pandemic.
 This may be above 20% or if a reduction in skill mix creates a shortage of experienced midwives.
-The impact of the percentage of staff shortages will vary according to the location of the care; a smaller proportion of midwifery absence may have a greater impact in a very rural area, for example.
+The impact of the percentage of staff absence will vary according to the location of the care; a smaller proportion of midwifery absence may have a greater impact in a very rural area, for example.
 Local geography and demographics should therefore also shape decision making when moving from one phase to another.

-Midwives practising in the community should have their workload reviewed and where possible the provision of antenatal and postnatal care rationalised, in line with RCM/RCOG guidance.
-This will include increasing the provision of virtual rather than face-to-face appointments where appropriate.
-Virtual appointments may be provided by midwives required to self-isolate or 'shield' but who are well enough to work, if appropriate home working technology is able to be provided.
+Midwives practising in the community should have their workload reviewed and where possible the provision of in-person antenatal and postnatal care adapted, in line with RCM/RCOG guidance.
+13 Virtual appointments may be provided by midwives required to self-isolate or those who are recommended by occupational health to work remotely, if appropriate home working technology is provided.

-In some NHS trusts/ health boards there are multiple midwife-led units.
-To ensure viability it may be necessary to reduce the number of freestanding midwife-led units providing care, and to prioritise alongside over freestanding midwife-led units to reduce the workload of the ambulance service, especially if delays in response time start to be experienced.
+In some NHS trusts/health boards there are multiple midwife-led units.
+To ensure viability it may be necessary to reduce the number of FMUs providing care, and to prioritise AMUs over FMUs to reduce the workload of the ambulance service, especially if delays in response time start to be experienced.

-Consider the following points to enable decision making about rationalising place of birth options for women:
+Consider the following points to enable decision making about pausing place of birth options for women:

-- Scale-up the number of midwife-led rooms in the maternity unit to ensure women who prefer or are eligible for midwifery-led care can receive it. - Utilise midwifery staff more flexibly between different areas, to support women's choice of place of birth, while maintaining a safe level of safe level of antenatal and postnatal care. - Provide virtual midwifery support and assessment to enable longer stays at home in early labour, where this is appropriate. - Offer homebirth only to low-risk multiparous women and offer low-risk primiparous women option of alongside midwife-led unit birth, to reduce need for intrapartum transfers. - Encourage early discharge from midwife-led units to free up intrapartum capacity. - Ensure communication with ambulance service is in place and category I calls only are requested of them.

-• Use dedicated services for non-emergency transfers (including private or army ambulances or dedicated private taxi.)
+- Scale-up the number of midwife-led rooms in the maternity unit to ensure women who prefer or are eligible for midwifery-led care can receive it. - Utilise midwifery staff more flexibly between different areas to support women's choice of place of birth, while maintaining a safe level of antenatal and postnatal care.
+13 - Provide virtual midwifery support and assessment to enable longer stays at home in early labour, where this is appropriate. - Offer homebirth only to low-risk multiparous women and offer low-risk primiparous women option of an AMU birth, to reduce need for intrapartum transfers. - Promote early discharge from midwife-led units to free up intrapartum capacity. - Ensure communication with ambulance service is in place and category I calls only are requested of them. - Use dedicated services for non-emergency transfers (including private or army ambulances or dedicated private taxi).

-During phase two, women should be made aware of plans for centralisation if phase three is triggered, through individual contact with women booked for birth at home or in a midwife-led setting; trust and board websites; other official communications and online forums, including local service user forums.
+During phase two, women should be made aware of plans for centralisation if phase three is triggered through individual contact with women booked for birth at home or in a midwifeled setting; trust and board websites; other official communications and online forums, including local service user forums.
 Communications should be co-produced with local MVPs/MSLCs.